phoughton/pyiso20022/README.md

 (it should write out a file called: `my_pacs_008_from_code.xml`)

-Depending on your setup you may need a different or even no wrapper element (I've used <MSGRoot> here, but yours might be called something different etc)
+Depending on your setup you may need a different or even no wrapper element (I've used &lt;MSGRoot&gt; here, but yours might be called something different etc)

 ```python
 from pyiso20022.pacs.pacs_008_001_08 import *